 Today was listed as a free morning.
 I found out that meant that our hosts would plan to take us someplace.
 Yesterday I realized that Susan’s host, Betty, may not have been arranging to go someplace with her so Lee (our coordinator) asked Vilma if she could come with us.
 Vilma’s, Sergio’s, and Daniel’s plan was to first go to the playa and then to see Iguanas.

 When I got up, I realized that I had a bit of a sunburn from yesterday.
 So I said, “No mas sol.”
 What I meant was that I would have to stay in the shade at the beach.
 I knew that Vilma would also be doing that.
-But my hosts are so very considerate of my needs.
+My hosts are so very considerate of my needs and I don’t think Vilma actually wanted to be at the beach.
 They changed the plans.

 After eating the fantastic omelet that Sergio made for breakfast, we picked up Susan from Betty’s home.
 Vilma tried to get our selfie but her arm wasn’t long enough so Sergio took a photo of Sue, Vilma, and me in the car.

-It took almost an hour to drive there.
+It took almost an hour to drive to our destination.
 First we stopped at a wooden church that was over 100 years old.
 It was closed today so I just took a photo from outside.

 Sergio was explaining about the use of the jicaro to me.
 Sergio teaches his students in his classroom to make bowls similar to the jicama bowls out of clay.
-He shared some of his photos with me.
+He shared some of photos of his class with me.

 They bake the clay in the oven.